Regular Saver

 How it works

-• If you close the Everyday Saver your savings will stay in your Regular Saver and after 12 months we’ll change that to an Everyday Saver.
+• If you close the Everyday Saver, your savings will stay in your Regular Saver and after 12 months we’ll change that to an Everyday Saver.

-• You can only access your savings during the 12 months term if you close the Regular Saver account.
+• You can only access your savings during the 12 month term if you close the Regular Saver account.

 Summary box for the Regular Saver